vedant635/Hostinger/README.md

 ---

-## Hostinger Student Discount — Up to 83% Off Hosting Plans
+## Hostinger Discount Upto 83% Off Hosting Plans

-The term "student discount" gets thrown around a lot with Hostinger, so it's worth clarifying what that actually means.

-There's no formal student verification program.
-No .edu email requirement, no student ID upload.
-What exists is the Premium Shared Hosting plan at ₹141.55/month on a 48-month commitment, that's 76% off the regular price, and it's open to everyone.
+Hostinger doesn't run a separate student discount program.
+The up to 83% off deal is available to all new users.

-The reason students keep getting associated with this deal is simple: at ₹141.55/month with 3 months free added on top, it's genuinely hard to find cheaper hosting that still includes the basics.
-The plan supports up to 100 websites, comes with a free domain for year one, free email accounts, and 100 GB of SSD storage.
-For portfolio sites, academic projects, blogs, or freelance work, that's more than sufficient.
+The Single Shared Hosting plan starts at just ₹69/month (83% off), while the Premium plan comes in at ₹141.55/month (76% off) with 3 months free, a free domain for year one, 100 websites, free email, and 100 GB SSD storage.

-For even lower entry, the Single Shared Hosting plan starts at just ₹69/month — 83% off, though it doesn't include the free domain.

-The extra 20% referral discount stacks on top of this, pushing the effective cost even lower.
+Whether it's a student building a portfolio, a freelancer setting up a business site, or a beginner launching their first blog, the pricing and features are identical for everyone.
+The extra 20% referral discount stacks on top, bringing the cost down even further.

 **[👉 Student-Friendly Deal — Up to 83% Off + Extra 20%](https://eduactivedeals.com/recommends/hostinger/)**